The One Line That Hits

 What is The Systems Explorer personality type?

 The Systems Explorer is one of 16 Soulbound personality types.
 Characterized by outward engagement, rational processing, structured thinking, and discovery-seeking, this type has an extraordinary ability to see how complex systems work and how to improve them.
-They are the engineers of understanding.
+They're the engineers of understanding.
 Their shadow is the suspicion that mapping everything outside is easier than facing the unmapped territory within.

 What are The Systems Explorer's strengths and weaknesses?